diegopego/WebSharperPos/README.md

 ### Look Ma!
 No JavaScript!
 Oh wait, how about that fancy JS Widget?
 You can use external JavaScript libraries.
 In fact WebSharper have extensions to several including: ExtJS, Highcharts, KendoUI, Sencha, MathJS, JsPDF.

-By using the [WebSharper Interface Generator](https://developers.websharper.com/docs/v4.x/fs/wig) you can write your own proxies.
+By using the [WebSharper Interface Generator](https://developers.websharper.com/docs/v4.x/fs/wig) you can write your own bindings.

 ### You may use decimal
 It seems like a silly think to say out loud, but there are some languages that make the use of decimal a pain.
 Not saying names.